 We can thank Alan Howard, a keen walker originally from Lancashire who ended up relocating to Shropshire.
-His enthusiasism for using public transport to access the countryside, coupled with a chance meeting with a Welsh railway executive in 1989, led to the formation of the original Rail Rambles.
+His enthusiasm for using public transport to access the countryside, coupled with a chance meeting with a Welsh railway executive in 1989, led to the formation of the original Rail Rambles.

-At first, rambles were held on a monthly basis and then over time became fortnightly, then once a week, with a dozen so people on each one.
+At first, rail rambles were held on a monthly basis and then over time became fortnightly, then once a week, with a dozen or so people on each one.
 In those early days, the programme often focussed on one particular railway line (the Heart of Wales or Cambrian).

-Similarly, we occasionally run walking weekends in North Wales or in other centres around the edge of our ‘usual territory’ (including Conwy, Manchester, Cardiff, Runcorn, Coventry and Llandudno) which gives us access via public transport to different places and more great walking.
+We occasionally run walking weekends in North Wales or in other centres around the edge of our ‘usual territory’ (including Conwy, Manchester, Cardiff, Runcorn, Coventry and Llandudno) which gives us access via public transport to different places and more great walking.
 The weekends aimed at those who prefer shorter walks have generally used reasonably prices hotels, but those offering longer walks might be rather more adventurous.
 Keep an eye on the website for news of any planned trips.

 We have had Town Trails around Abergavenny, Aberystwyth, Birmingham, Chester to name just a few.
 One of the highlights was walking through the Netherton Tunnel and having a canalside lunch under Spaghetti junction.
 These urban Rail Rambles lapsed for some years but the idea has been resurrected recently and we’ve explored Liverpool, the Black Country and Birmingham.
 They provide an interesting contrast to our countryside walks.